Skip to main content

 What Families Consistently Love

-Families with young children give particularly high marks to Club Med Pragelato Sestriere, which sits in the neighboring village of Pragelato with ski-in, ski-out access to the same Via Lattea terrain.
-One family with a four-year-old called it "one of the easiest, most family-friendly options in the Italian Alps," praising the included childcare from age 2, all-inclusive meals, and stress-free logistics.
-If you're traveling with a preschooler and dread the usual ski-trip juggling act, that's worth investigating.
+Parents with toddlers consistently praise Club Med Pragelato Sestriere in neighboring Pragelato.
+One family with a four-year-old called it "one of the easiest, most family-friendly options in the Italian Alps."
+The included childcare from age 2, all-inclusive meals, and ski-in, ski-out access eliminates the usual ski-trip juggling act completely.

 Common Concerns

-Sestriere's village atmosphere is the most frequent complaint.
-Those iconic 1930s tower hotels dominate the skyline, and the town itself feels more functional than charming.
-You won't find the cozy cobblestone strolling you'd get in a place like Courmayeur or Ortisei.
-Parents who care about après-ski ambiance and a walkable village center often feel let down once they're off the slopes.
+Your Instagram shots of the village won't win any contests.
+Those 1930s tower hotels dominate the skyline, and the town feels more functional than charming.
+Parents expecting cozy cobblestone strolling often feel disappointed once they're off the slopes.

-The gondola bottleneck at Club Med Pragelato is a real pain point.
-One recent reviewer noted "there was only one way up to the mountains, which was the gondola, and it could get very busy in the morning."
-If you're staying in Pragelato rather than Sestriere proper, plan for early starts or accept a slower launch to your ski day.
+The gondola bottleneck at Club Med Pragelato creates morning stress.
+One reviewer noted "there was only one way up to the mountains, which was the gondola, and it could get very busy in the morning."

-English-speaking ski instruction is available but not as universally fluent as you'd find in Austria or the bigger French resorts.
-Parents recommend booking private lessons in advance through platforms like Maison Sport or directly with Scuola Sci Sestriere Borgata to lock in an English-speaking instructor.
-Expect to pay around €57 per hour for private lessons, or roughly €250 for a five-day group course for kids.
+English-speaking instruction requires advance planning.
+Book private lessons through Maison Sport or Scuola Sci Sestriere Borgata to secure English-speaking instructors.
+Expect €57 per hour for private lessons or roughly €250 for a five-day kids' group course.

 Tips from Experienced Families

-• The trip from Sestriere over to Montgenèvre in France is doable on a six-day pass (one free day across the border is included).
-Multiple parents flag it as "the highlight of the week."
-Your kids will love the novelty of skiing into another country.
+• The trip to Montgenèvre in France (included free for one day on six-day passes) is consistently called "the highlight of the week."
+Your kids will love skiing into another country.

-• Pro tip: add the €3.50 per day piste insurance to your lift pass before activating it.
-Without it, you'll pay out of pocket if ski patrol responds to an incident, even if you have travel insurance.
+• Add €3.50 per day piste insurance before activating your lift pass.
+Without it, you'll pay out of pocket for any ski patrol response.

 The Bottom Line